nanjizal/cornerContour/readMore/animation.md

 arrData.rotateRange( quadRange, gx(280), gy(250), Math.PI/100 );
 ```

-Color blends allow last parameter for smoothing.
-Scaling can be from any corner and the centre, api may change.
+Color blends have the option to smooth for softer changes.
+Scaling can be from any corner and the centre, api details are still open to change.